benchopt/benchopt/doc/index.rst

 .. it mandatory to keep the toctree here although it doesn't show up in the page
-.. when adding/modifying pages, don't forget to update the toc-tree
+.. when adding/modifying pages, don't forget to update the toctree

 .. toctree::
    :maxdepth: 1